Drosos Foundation

 The Drosos Foundation (Drosos Stiftung) is a non-profit, charitable organization based in Zurich, Switzerland.
 It maintains offices in Cairo and Casablanca.
 It was founded in 2003 with capital from a private endowment and has been fully operational since early 2005.
 The foundation is committed to fighting poverty, promoting health and nutrition, increasing access to education and creative activities for youth, and supporting climate and environmental protection.

 History

 The foundation was established as a private initiative by Christa Gelpke-Engelhorn, a great-granddaughter of BASF co-founder Friedrich Engelhorn and co-heir to the German pharmaceutical company Boehringer Mannheim.
-The Foundation Board consists of Markus E. Kronauer, Edith Kolb, Hans-Rudolf Castell, Toni Stadler and Barbara Grünewald, and is responsible for the strategic direction and all important decisions.
+The Foundation Board consists of Markus E. Kronauer, Edith Kolb, Hans-Rudolf Castell, Toni Stadler and Barbara Grünewald, and is responsible for the foundation's strategic direction and governance.

 The delegate of the Foundation Board is Franz von Däniken, who resigned from his position as State Secretary in the Swiss Federal Department of Foreign Affairs in February 2005 to devote himself to setting up the foundation.

 The foundation’s office manages operational matters, including the review of project proposals.